onnyx-systems/onnyx-test-examples/example_2/README.md

 1. **Device Detection**: Detects and connects to the Tasmota device on the specified or auto-detected serial port, prioritizing FTDI USB-to-Serial adapters.
 2. **Firmware Check**: Verifies that the device is running a compatible firmware version (if `min_firmware_version` is specified).
-3. **Relay Control Test**: Tests the relay by performing multiple ON/OFF cycles and verifying the state changes.
+3. **Relay Control Test**: Tests relay 1 by performing ON/OFF cycles and verifying the state changes.
 4. **Relay Response Profile** (if enabled): Measures the relay's response profile using a Rigol oscilloscope, capturing waveforms for both rising and falling edges.

 ## Tasmota Driver